-Depending on their traded volumes, liquidity, volatility, and spread values, stocks can be divided into three groups: blue chips, mid-caps and small-caps stocks.
+Depending on their traded volumes, liquidity, volatility, and spread values, stocks can be divided into three groups: blue chips, mid-caps and small-caps.

 Blue chips are commonly believed to be the most reliable and liquid.
 These are stocks of major global companies, such as Apple, Microsoft, Google, Coca-Cola, IBM, General Motors, etc.

-Securities of famous companies do not always yield the highest profit, however, when it comes to investments, they are considered the least risky if compared with mid-caps and small-caps stocks.
-It might be a wise decision to create a portfolio that consists of stocks of different types.
+Securities of famous companies do not always yield the highest profit, however, when it comes to investments, they are considered the least risky if compared with mid-caps and small-caps.
+It might be a wise decision to create a portfolio that consists of assets of different types.

-More conservative traders prefer to trade stocks of American companies because the American stock market is thought to be more stable and liquid over the past decade.
+More conservative traders prefer to trade stocks of American companies because the American market is thought to be more stable and liquid over the past decade.
 But certainly, if you want to try some "exotics", you can add some European or Japanese stocks to your portfolio.
-Investments in stocks of Chinese, Brazilian, etc. companies are riskier.
-These stocks may skyrocket of course, but there is a high risk of gaps in such markets.

 Traders who are interested in trading stocks are divided into three categories: